rorygreig/udacity-RL-collaboration-competition/README.md

-# Continuous Control - Udacity Deep Reinforcement Learning
+# Collaboration and Competition - Udacity Deep Reinforcement Learning
-Implementation of "Continuous Control" project from Udacity Deep Reinforcement Learning Nanodegree.
+Implementation of "Collaboration and Competition" multi-agent reinforcement learning project from Udacity Deep RL Nanodegree.

 This is a Deep Reinforcement Learning algorithm to solve the "Continuous Control" Unity environment, where the aim is to keep a robot arm with multiple joints within a target sphere.